Overview

 Source: ODYSSEE

-Over the period 2000-2021, the transport energy consumption reduced by 4.5 Mtoe (-11.3%).
-Energy savings (-9.1 Mtoe) and the decrease in activity (-5.1 Mtoe), due to a reduction in passenger and freight traffic, led to a cut in energy consumption, especially in the last years, partially counterbalanced by an increase in modal shift from public to private transport (1.7 Mtoe) and other effects (7.9 Mtoe), mainly low load factor in passenger and goods traffic.
+Over the period 2000-2022, transport energy consumption reduced by 3.4 Mtoe (-8.5%).
+Energy savings (9.2 Mtoe) and decrease in activity (-1 Mtoe), due to a drop in passenger and freight traffic, led to a cut in energy consumption, which was partially counterbalanced by an increase in the share of road transport (“modal shift”) (0.6 Mtoe) and other effects (6.2 Mtoe), mainly low load factor in passenger and goods traffic.

 Figure 10: Main drivers of the energy consumption variation in transport